 To equal the performance of a concerto composed for court musicians, he once arranged a row of three hundred marksmen.
 The multicolored birds danced through the air above the courtyard.
 And when struck by the arrows, broke apart like blossoming flowers.
 With a timber like ringing bells or chimes, from instruments made of diamond and stone, a luxurious tune flowed forth.

-With the emphasis on sound, there was little that appealed to the sense of smell.
+With such an emphasis on sound, there was little that appealed to the sense of smell.
 To compensate for the lack of fragrance, Hisho prepared six thousand bowls of Chinese bitter orange and placed them around the courtyard.

 But that was a long time ago.